wavemaker/docs/learn/react-native/wave-pulse.md

 When using any private network with restrictions, ensure that the mobile device can access WavePulse web application in your network.
 :::

-1. Open WavePulse web application and enter the application ID that is unique to every application.
+1. Open WavePulse web application and enter the application ID that is fetched from Settings > Build Preferences page.
 This confirms that the required application is launched for debugging.

 2. Go to mobile device and install the APK/IPA file if not installed already.

 :::note